MatthewOM/MatthewOM/News/highlights.md

 ### Summer 2017
 - Interviewed at the University of Lisbon...
-- The neotropical bats distribution maps manuscript was recommended after revisions.
+- The neotropical bats distribution maps manuscript was recommended pending revisions.
 - The neotropical bats distribution maps manuscript was 1st submitted.
 - Selected for the interview process for the FCT fellowships.